f-fix/dwimsy/README.md

 ## 12. Multi-Phase Implementation Roadmap

-### Phase 0: Orchestration & Adapters `[ ] TODO`
+### Phase 0: Orchestration & Scaffolding `[x] CONSOLIDATED INTO PHASE 1`
-*   Wrap `BaudAgnosticPulseRecognizer` and `T88ToWavSynthesizer` as `dwimsy` adapters.
-*   Pass the wrapped tools' existing status text (`--inspect` reports, confidence scores) straight through to `stderr` as-is, over a defined channel — proof the third channel is architecturally real, using messages that already exist rather than building new ones.
-*   Standardize legacy tool `stderr` logging so that pass-through is reliable and consistently formatted enough to be machine-parseable later.
+*   Phase 0's goal of establishing channel contracts (`stdout` binary stream vs. `stderr` out-of-band telemetry) and validating data flow was absorbed directly into the native Phase 1 implementation without requiring temporary wrapper classes.

 ### Phase 1: Minimum Viable Vertical Slice — PC-88 Only `[ ] IN PROGRESS`

 The goal of Phase 1 is a single, narrow, end-to-end path through the architecture — not breadth.
-No MSX, no disks, no full CLI verb set, no hardware side-channel.
-Just enough to prove the core abstractions hold up against one real platform with real sample files.
+No MSX, no disks, no full CLI verb set.
+Just enough to prove the core abstractions hold up against one real platform with clean, composable libraries.

 Tasks:
-1. `[x] DONE` Implement `dwimsy.core.pulse` (zero-crossing timer, TBC, AGC, DC-blocker), tuned initially against PC-88/PC-8801's 2400/1200 Hz FSK.
+1. `[x] DONE` Implement `dwimsy.core.pulse` (zero-crossing timer, dynamic glitch rejection, AGC, DC-blocker), tuned initially against PC-88/PC-8801's 2400/1200 Hz FSK.
 2. `[x] DONE` Implement `dwimsy.core.audio`: streaming WAV reader/writer only.
 FLAC support is deferred to Phase 2, where it ships alongside MSX support (`flac2wav`).
-3. `[x] DONE` Implement `dwimsy.core.fsk`: FSK pulse classifier & UART framing, extracted from `wav2t88`/`t882wav`.
+3. `[x] DONE` Implement `dwimsy.core.fsk`: FSK pulse classifier with carrier drift tracking & UART byte framer, extracted from `wav2t88`/`t882wav`.
-4. `[ ] TODO` Port `t882wav` and `wav2t88` as Netpbm-style filters, directly from `pc88_tape_tools`.
+4. `[ ] IN PROGRESS` Port `t882wav` and `wav2t88` as Netpbm-style filters (`dwimsy.cli.filters.*`), backed by `dwimsy.core.*`.
 5. `[ ] TODO` Implement a minimal `dwimsy` CLI exposing `convert` and structural `inspect` (for `.t88`/`.cmt`). `restore`, `split`, `join`, and full multi-level hash/provenance reporting are deferred to Phase 2, since they depend on flavor taxonomy and archive features that don't exist yet.
    Verification: `[ ] TODO` Bit-exact roundtrip on a real PC-88 `.t88` sample (e.g. `input01.t88`) through `wav2t88` → `t882wav` → `wav2t88`, matching the original container byte-for-byte.
 Real sample tapes for this are a private loan for development purposes only (see [Test Fixtures & the Road to Redistributable Coverage](#test-fixtures--the-road-to-redistributable-coverage)) — they don't ship with the repo.